-Financial Impact2

-Insignificant Notable Significant Major Severe

-Financial impact of
+Financial impact2

-250k 250k-£1m £1m-£2m £2m-£5m > £5m
+Insignificant Notable Significant Major Severe Financial Financial Financial Financial Financial impact of impact of impact of impact of impact of 250k 250k- £1m- £2m- > £5m £1m £2m £5m

-- 1. Likelihood is a measure of the risk occurrence while impact is a measure of the combination of financial, reputational and compliance impacts.
-Impact is a combination of financial, reputational and compliance impact. - 2.
-Materiality limits are set in line with the Group's financial statement materiality levels.
-Last year Group financial materiality was £3.68m based on 5% of profit before tax
+- 1. Likelihood is a measure of the risk occurrence while impact is a measure of the combination of financial, reputational and compliance impacts. - Materiality limits are set in line with the Group's financial statement materiality levels.
+Last year Group financial materiality was £3.5m based on 5% of profit before tax.